 - Beat cream cheese in bowl of electric mixer until smooth.
 Add eggs, one at a time, beating well after each addition.
 Add sugar, peanut butter and cream; mix until smooth.
 Stir in vanilla.
 Pour filling into prepared crust.

 - Double-wrap Springform pan with aluminum foil to prevent water seeping in.
+To do this, cut a large square of foil and place the pan in the center.
+Wrap the foil up the sides so that the seam of the pan bottom and springform side is covered.
+Leave the top uncovered.
 Place Springform pan into a larger baking pan.
 Pour hot water into the larger pan so that the water comes 1 inch up the sides of the Springform pan.

 - Bake at 325 degrees 1-1/2 hours, or until firm and lightly browned.